Office of Admissions(Colleges)

 UIC is looking forward to receiving your application!
 International students are admitted on a rolling basis, while Korean applicants are admitted according to an annual admissions schedule.
 Korean and Overseas Korean students are advised to refer to the website of the Office of Admissions for more detailed information (http://admission.yonsei.ac.kr/seoul).

-Global Leadership Division (GLD) is for overseas Korean students and International students who have completed all 12 years of pre-university education overseas or the equivalent.
-GLD is designed to shape and foster overseas Korean students as well as international students adapt to Yonsei University and complete their studies.
+Global Leaders College (GLC) is for overseas Korean students and International students who have completed all 12 years of pre-university education overseas or the equivalent.
+GLC is designed to shape and foster overseas Korean students as well as international students adapt to Yonsei University and complete their studies.

 1. Specialized intensive language classes aimed at university lecture attendance

-2. Through reinforcement of general education courses, make GLD students improve their communication ability suitable for Korean society.
+2. Through reinforcement of general education courses, make GLC students improve their communication ability suitable for Korean society.

 3. Individualized and specialized curriculum designed for each student through specialized academic and counseling program